sjsu-library/unionist/_items/unionist--image-0271.md

 relatedText: unionist--text-0397
 relatedTextIssue:
 filename:
-caption: 'Portrait of Rev. Peter Williams Jr. (1786-1840).
+caption: Portrait of Rev. Peter Williams Jr. (1786-1840).
 Williams, pastor of St.
-  Philip''s African Episcopalian Church in New York City. '
+  Philip's African Episcopalian Church in New York City.
+He was also one of the endorsers of the Canterbury Female Academy.
 order: '682'
 layout: items_item
 collection: items